-(Amounts are expressed as Turkish Lira ("TL") unless otherwise stated.)
+(Amounts are expressed in Turkish Lira ("TL") based on purchasing power as of December 31, 2023, unless otherwise stated.)

-OTHER INCOME AND EXPENSES FROM OPERATING ACTIVITIES 23.
+23. OTHER INCOME AND EXPENSES FROM OPERATING ACTIVITIES

-For the periods ended on 31 December 2022 and 2021, other income from operating activities is as follows:
+For the periods ended on 31 December 2023 and 2022, other income from operating activities is as follows: